The Cipherpod takes an RFID token and a pin and uses that to create a password - it is not multifactor authentication and cannot store any data.

 What about my password manager?
 It generates passwords too.

-It’s hard to find a good password to your password manager.
 Besides, you have to be logged in to use it – password managers require an operating system.
 Full drive encryption is pre-boot, and logging in to your computer post-boot requires that you look up your password and then type it in, which for complex passwords can be really frustrating.
 Password Managers are good for websites, not for accessing your Master Password list.
 Besides, if your master password is your dog’s name + anniversary date, or the password manager product is compromised (which happens all the time), you’re in trouble.

 So what’s with the multifactor to generate a password?